-Muskeg Country Outfitters is located in Erickson, Manitoba, Canada, approximately 155 miles (250 km) northwest of Winnipeg, the provincial capital.
+Muskeg Country Outfitters is located near Olha, Manitoba, Canada, approximately 200 miles (300 km) northwest of Winnipeg, the provincial capital.

 Flying to Winnipeg, Manitoba